-About Remote Sensing: Working with Imagery and Lidar
+About Remote Sensing: Working with Imagery and LiDAR

 First Day: Working with Imagery

-This one-day class will cover a variety of topics associated with working with and analyzing imagery data.
+This day will cover a variety of topics associated with working with and analyzing imagery data.
 The primary audience are individuals that have experience using GIS and working with spatial data but would like to know more about image analysis and remote sensing.
 We will begin with an overview of data structures and data sources and how to visualize remotely sensed data as false color composites.
 Next, we will explore common preprocessing methods including band stacking, merging and clipping, resampling, and contrast enhancement.
 The class will end with an overview of methods used to extract useful information from imagery data including creating band ratios, performing unsupervised and supervised classification, and comparing images to detect change.

 Second Day: Working with LiDAR

-This one-day class will cover a variety of topics associated with working with and analyzing LiDAR data.
+This day will cover a variety of topics associated with working with and analyzing LiDAR data.
 The primary audience are individuals that have experience using GIS and working with spatial data but would like to know more about LiDAR analysis and remote sensing.
 We will begin with an overview of how LiDAR data are collected and how the resulting point clouds are represented, stored, and compressed.
 This will include a discussion of LiDAR metadata and sensor characteristics.
 We will then explore a range of techniques for visualizing LiDAR data in both a 2D and 3D space.
 Lastly, we will investigate methods to extract useful information form LiDAR including performing filtering and classification and creating digital surface models, digital terrain models, intensity images, and terrain metrics.

 INSTRUCTOR: Aaron Maxwell, WVU Teaching Assistant Professor of Geography